mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Melna thwarts an attempt to use Liffa as leverage against her because she knows bombing the obscura would be useless.
 Fajro forces her to speak to her people to tell them to become slaves to Holrag.
 She delivers a message on the shoreline with Fajro standing right next to her.
 She attempts to use the knife Shinna gave her to subdue Fajro and his soldiers.
 She wounds Fajro but a soldier wounds her fatally as she bleeds out.

-Some are killed by ships on the surface with early guns, and Fajro's craft divides into several craft that hunt for Heikoans, but Shinna throws them a line with hae ship and Setre's fleet appear from the fog.
+Some are killed by ships on the surface with early guns, and Fajro's craft divides into several craft that hunt for Heikoi, but Shinna throws them a line with hae ship and Setre's fleet appear from the fog.
 Most make it to Setre's ships and sail to Ulukoma.

 Melna's last sight is seeing her people safely outrun this giant blockade with a smile on her face.
 -->